aws-samples/reinvent-personalization-with-LLMs/README.md

 - Converting the client profile to natural language
 - Retrieving related industry insights using a Retrieval Augmented Generation (RAG) framework
-- Generating a detailed website description and visual element descriptions using a personalizer LLM (Claude Sonnet)
+- Generating a detailed website description and visual element descriptions using a personalizer LLM (Claude Sonnet or Haiku).
 - Creating visual assets using an image generator LLM (Stable Diffusion)
 - Generating the HTML, CSS, and JavaScript code for the personalized website using a frontend developer LLM (Claude Haiku)
 - Deploying the generated website assets to an Amazon S3 bucket